hackergrrl/wisdom/spirituality.md

 - *The Zen of You and Me* by Diane Musho Hamilton

 **+**: I found particularly insightful; recommended.

+## Books I'm Looking For

+- *A Guide to the Good Life: The Ancient Art of Stoic Joy*
+- *On the Shortness of Life*

 ## Finding Books